mcmah309/containeryard/README.md

     - finalizer:
 ```

-To build the Containerfiles defined in a `yard.yaml` file, simply run `yard build .`
+To compose the modules defined in `yard.yaml` into Containerfiles, simply run `yard build .`.
+Which in the above case, will output a single Containerfile to your current directory.

 ## Declaring A Simple Module